Appearance

 source-backed:

-- funding pressure: metaAndAssetCtxs + predictedFundings REST polls
+- funding rates: metaAndAssetCtxs + predictedFundings REST polls, perps only

 derived: